Open Spaces in Downend and Bromley Heath

 The Litter Busters team of volunteers was established in May 2012.
-We have had many successful litter picks in the Parish and enjoy our regular meet-ups.
-If you are passionate about picking up litter and would like to join our group, then please contact Cllr Kate Conner or 0117 9048398 or email email@example.com.
+We have had many successful litter picks in the Parish and enjoy regular meet-ups.
+If you are passionate about picking up litter and would like to join our group, then please contact the Parish Clerk.
 All equipment is provided.

 Downend & Bromley Heath In Bloom

-Parish Councillors and a band of volunteers, under the watchful eye of local resident, Chris Boulton, have planted up various containers in Downend Village.
-The project has been funded by the Parish Council, who are very grateful for the help and co-operation received from the shop keepers and businesses in Downend.
+A band of volunteers plant up the various containers throughout Downend & Bromley Heath, in addition to all the hanging baskets and generally any floral displays you see throughout the parish!
+Donations are provided annually by the Parish Council, who are very grateful for the help and co-operation received from the shop keepers and businesses in Downend.